 - Moving relevant pages from the For Residents and Families section to the palliAGED For the Community section

 - Incorparating content from the Literature and Resources section into the palliAGED Finding Evidence Section.

-This work was completed at the end of 2019.
+This work and implementation of the plan was completed at the end of 2019.
 The full RAC Hub Project Plan is found on the CareSearch website.

-As well as content that is moving from RAC Hub, we are also creating new evidence summaries.
-Three topic have been endorsed for development: Intimacy & sexuality, mental illness, and psychosocial care.
-The first of these, Sexuality and intimacy, is currently being externally reviewed.
+As well as content that has moved from RAC Hub, we are also creating new evidence summaries.
+Three topics have been endorsed for development: Intimacy & sexuality, mental illness, and psychosocial care.
+Sexuality and intimacy and Mental Illness have been completed, Psychosocial Care is currently being externally reviewed.

 Ensuring evidence currency is like painting Sydney Harbour Bridge - it requires ongoing commitment.
 We scan monthly for new systematic reviews that could affect the content found in the Evidence Summaries.
 New review evidence is appraised following our Evidence Review Process (169kb pdf).
 We also review Australian aged care sources for new tools, practice resources or care items that could be included within the Practice Centre.